History of the Jews in Argentina: Agricultural settlement

 Sephardic Jew family from the Misiones Province, circa 1900.

 Baron Maurice de Hirsch (1831–1896).

 In the late 19th century, Ashkenazi immigrants fleeing poverty and pogroms in Russia and Eastern Europe settled in Argentina, attracted by its open-door immigration policy.
-These Jews became known as rusos, "Russians".
+These Jews became known as rusos ("Russians").

 In 1889, a group of 824 Russian Jews arrived in Argentina on the S.S.
 Weser and became gauchos (Argentine cowboys).
 They bought land and established a colony named Moisesville.

 In dire economic straits, they appealed to the German Jewish philanthropist Baron Maurice de Hirsch, who founded the Jewish Colonization Association which helped manage the various colonies.
 In its heyday, the Association owned more than 600,000 hectares of land.
 Between 1906 and 1912, some 13,000 Jews immigrated to Argentina every year, mostly from Europe, but also from Morocco and the Ottoman Empire.
 By 1920, more than 150,000 Jews were living in Argentina.

 After the death of his son and heir, de Hirsch devoted himself to Jewish philanthropy and alleviating Jewish suffering in Eastern Europe.
 He developed a plan to bring Jews to Argentina as autonomous agricultural settlers.
 This meshed with Argentina's campaign to attract immigrants.

 The 1853 constitution guaranteed religious freedom, and the country had vast, unpopulated land reserves.
 Under President Julio Argentino Roca, a policy of mass immigration was encouraged; it provided relief to refugees fleeing the violent pogroms in the Russian Empire from 1881 onwards.

 Jewish agricultural settlements were established in the provinces of Buenos Aires (Lapin, Rivera), Entre Ríos (San Gregorio, Villa Domínguez, Carmel, Ingeniero Sajaroff, Villa Clara, and Villaguay), and Santa Fe (Moisés Ville).
 The national census of 1895 recorded that, of the 6,085 people who identified as Jewish, 3,880 (about 64%) lived in Entre Ríos.

 Despite antisemitism and increasing xenophobia, Jews became involved in most sectors of Argentine society.
 Many settled in cities, especially Buenos Aires.
 As they were prohibited from positions in the government or military, many became farmers, peddlers, artisans, and shopkeepers.

 Jewish women in Argentina were essential in sustaining farmland and raising children who would continue this work.
 Eastern European and German Jewish women had many responsibilities on the farm, with mothers and daughters working together to complete tasks in the field.

 They shared the physically demanding burden of farm life, preparing the fields for harvest and helping in the eventual yield of crops.
 They were also responsible for taking care of animals, preparing food, and performing other household tasks such as cleaning and laundry.

+Young Jewish women from Eastern Europe were also forced into sex work by the Zwi Migdal, an organized crime group run by Jews in Poland in the 19th century, based mainly in Buenos Aires.